 - Once your business plan is written down, you will be able to compare your company’s performance to it.

-6 top tips for writing a business plan
+Top tips for writing a business plan

-You should show a clear understanding of your customer base and market
+Know your customer base and market

 In order to convince banks and potential investors that your business plan is viable, you should be able to prove that there is a market for the products or services you are offering.

 Your business plan will set out clear goals and a strategy to achieve these.
 This means your business objectives should be at the very core of your plan.

 The key is to show that you are conscious of these and that you have a clear strategy to minimise or overcome these risks.
 This will put any potential investors more at ease.

 What they are interested in is having sufficient information to build a clear picture of your business and have confidence that there is a clear plan set up.

-The most important thing is to make sure you haven’t made any grammatical or spelling mistakes.
+The most important thing is to make sure there are no grammatical or spelling mistakes.
 Have another person read over your business plan once you have finished, as they might spot the mistakes you missed.

 You might have some documents that are vital to your plan but that are very lengthy.
 In this case, these documents should be included in an appendix, and only referenced in the main plan.

 Products and services

-In the products and services section, there will be a description of the products and services offered by the business, as well as additional information such as product lifespan, benefits to the customer, and pricing.
+In the products and services section, there will be a description of the products and services offered by the business.
+There should also be additional information such as product lifespan, benefits to the customer, and pricing.

-The market analysis outlines what kind of consumer demand there is for the goods and services offered by the business, and how challenging they think it will be to build a market share in that industry.
+The market analysis outlines what kind of consumer demand there is for the goods and services offered by the business.
+And how challenging they think it will be to build a market share in that industry.

-Clear distribution channels will be put forward and marketing and advertising campaign plans will be laid out.
+Clear distribution channels will be put forward.
+Advertising campaigns and marketing plans will be laid out.
 The marketing strategy section will also include information on how these campaigns will be put into place.

 Financial information such as balance sheets and financial statements might also be present in this section for companies that have been around for a while.

 Another crucial section is the budget, which any good company should have set up.

 When should you start writing yours?

 This time could cost them crucial opportunities to enter a market or gain funding from investors.
 Founders also fall into the trap of attempting to cram their business plan into a pitch deck, which might not actually get them the result they were looking for.

 Here are a few statistics put forward by the Harvard Business Review:

-- The “most successful entrepreneurs were those that wrote their plan between 6-12 months after deciding to start a business.
-Stating that this “increased the probability of venture viability success by 8%.”
+- The most successful entrepreneurs were those that wrote their plan between 6-12 months after deciding to start a business.
+Stating that this increased the probability of venture viability success by 8%.

 - Chances of success rose by 12% for those that spent no longer than 3 months on their plan.
 With any longer proving futile.